Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Time is expensive in the solar industry.
 If your system stops working, you’re spending money on expensive, grid electricity at over $0.32 per kilowatt hour while it’s offline.

 Microinverter solar systems offer consumption monitoring through an app on your phone.
 At the press of a button, you can know how your system is performing down each individual panel.
 Enphase microinverters come with this software for free.
 It’s helpful if anything goes wrong with your solar system.
-Of course, some string inverter solar systems also offer consumption monitoring, but because of how string systems work, you don’t get panel level monitoring without DC optimisers.
+Of course, some string inverter solar systems also offer consumption monitoring, but because of how string inverter systems work, you don’t get panel level monitoring without DC optimisers.

-For a string inverter solar system without Dc optimisers, you’ll probably want to invest in also purchasing a third-party monitoring system because most string inverter monitoring apps are limited and can’t report on solar efficiency at the panel-level.
+For a string inverter solar system without DC optimisers, you’ll probably want to invest in also purchasing a third-party monitoring system because most string inverter monitoring apps are limited and can’t report on solar efficiency at the panel-level.
 Solar Analytics is a popular third-party option for many who invest in a string inverter system.
 It adds about $800 to your system and you’ll also have to subscribe to the software (which runs $5.99 per month).

 Okay, I know that was a bit of a walk to just let you know that you’ll want to spend an additional $800 on components and software for Solar Analytics to make it closer to the capabilities of Enphase microinverters, but that little investment could save you a lot of money and heartache down the road.